Prane23/Snowflake_HR_Analytics_Lakehouse/README.md

-# 🚀Snowflake HR Analytics Lakehouse
+# ❄️ Snowflake HR Analytics Lakehouse
 A complete HR Analytics Lakehouse built on Snowflake, following the Medallion Architecture (Bronze → Silver → Gold) and powered by Dynamic Tables for automated, incremental ELT.

 This project simulates a real enterprise (test/mock) HR data platform with: